|

 range of courses, and The Doctor seems to have taken most of them.

-He has a broad knowledge of law (The Highlanders, The
+They have a broad knowledge of law (The Highlanders, The

 Stones of Blood), particularly Gallifreyan law (The Deadly